MagentaManifold/resume/resume.typ

   - Competent HTML/CSS/JS/Vue3 skills gained from designing and implementing the main page of a music game contest.
   - Effective backend web developing skills gained from creating backend APIs for a web gallery using Node and Express.js in the course _Programming on the Web_.
   - Strong testing skills developed through writing unit tests for the backend of a web gallery using Mocha and the Chai assertion library in the course _Programming on the Web_.
+  - High proficiency in Linux and Bash scripting, developed through daily use of Linux as the primary operating system and creating shell scripts for student data manipulation in the course _Software Tools and Systems Programming_.
   - Solid low level web programming skills gained from creating a TCP web server using C in the course _Software Tools and Systems Programming_.
   - Adequate C programming skills developed through completing the assignments of the course _Introduction to Computer Science II_.

   Soft Skills:
   - Strong communication skills developed through contacting  with contestants of a music game contest.
-  - Strong teamwork and project management skills developed through collaborating with group members on the final project for the course _Software Design_, utilizing a Scrum workflow with Jira.
+  - Robust teamwork and project management skills developed through collaborating with group members on the final project for the course _Software Design_, utilizing a Scrum workflow with Jira.
 ]

 #resume_heading[Education]